 The stake now has nine wards and two branches, with a membership of some 4,000.
-Many of the members are Eastern Shore natives like Thelma and Jim natives like Thelma and Jim Moudy, who joined the Church in 1973 after missionaries knocked on their door.
+Many of the members are Eastern Shore natives like Thelma and Jim Moudy, who ioined the Church in 1973 after missionaries knocked on their door.
 The Moudys' Delaware roots go back to the late 1600s.